A series of updated articles:

-The 100th. issue of Protected Area Update December 2012 (Vol. XVIII No. 6) has been released.
-This issue reminisces about the early years and discusses relevant issues that need to be addressed.
+Just released is the new Issue of the Protected Area Update, No. 108, April 2014 (Vol. XX No. 2).
 The issues are edited by Pankaj Sekhsaria.
 Back issues can be browsed at the Protected Area Update section.
 Other Outreach Newsletters, People in Conservation, can also be accessed from the Documentation Center.

-The Documentation Center at Kalpavriksh brings you the updated - People in Conservation, The May-October Issue Vol 4 issue 3.
+The Documentation Center at Kalpavriksh brings you the updated - People in Conservation, The April-October Issue Vol 5 issue 2 (Hindi).

 Do check out the recent happenings in the Environment and Development section.
 See what Kanchi Kohli has to say about - Iron ore from the proposed Rowghat mines in Chhattisgarh is crucial for the sustenance of the Bhilai steel plants.
 This, however, not only poses a grave threat to the forest ecology of the area, but is also itself vulnerable Read more here

 Are you tired of reading and hearing only about scandals, crime, corruption, and other such bad news?
 Sick of the depressing daily headlines?
 Do you long to hear some good news?

 We bring you Vikalp Sangam / Alternatives India, a website dedicated to the creative work that people across India are doing as alternatives to the current models of destructive development and self-promoting governance.
 The site will feature initiatives in the fields of sustainable agriculture, pastoralism and fisheries, community health and learning, decentralised governance, social justice, dignified and sustainable livelihoods, decentralised water and energy production, equitable access to social services, producer and consumer control of the market, creative media and arts in the service of sustainability and justice, and democratic conservation.